It All Started as a Butcher Shop

 I grew up working at the bakery most of my life as well.
 I, however, did not come to the same realization as my Dad had after college.
 After I graduated from Michigan State in Supply Chain Management, I moved out of Michigan.
 It took me over seven years to realize the bakery, which by then had become a local tradition, was really where I wanted to work and to continue my career.
 In 2009, I moved home and joined my Dad in the family business.

-Currently, my Dad and I manage the daily sales and operations alongside a tremendous dedicated team.
+Currently, I manage the operations alongside a tremendous dedicated team.
 We are excited about the future.
 Our bakery has been operating for close to 70 years; the goal is to last another 70.
 With planning an expansion both locally and online, bringing in exciting new products, and continuing to produce incredible Scottish fare, we hope that Ackroyd’s will be a part of your family tradition for decades to come.